-The number of intermediaries between a farmer and consumer in an agri supply chain is anywhere between 5 and 8, said Hemendra Mathur, Venture Partner — Bharat Innovation Fund and Moderator of the panel discussion on “Can AgriTech be the Most Potent Driver of Supply Chain Profitability” at the Agri-Innovation Summit 2019, hosted jointly by CropIn Technology and The Economic Times.
+The number of intermediaries between a farmer and consumer in an agri-food supply chain is anywhere between 5 and 8, said Hemendra Mathur, Venture Partner — Bharat Innovation Fund and Moderator of the panel discussion on “Can AgriTech be the Most Potent Driver of Supply Chain Profitability” at the Agri-Innovation Summit 2019, hosted jointly by Cropin Technology and The Economic Times.
 However, the three main actors who define the structure of the supply chain are the farmer, the agri-food enterprises, and the consumer.

-The past decade has witnessed the organisation of supply chain become more driven by the front-end, which resulted in many trends in the agri-food industry.
+The past decade has witnessed supply chains become more driven by the front end, which resulted in many trends in the agri-food industry.
 More food processing companies started linking backward with contract farmers, demonstrating the industry’s dependence on them for input supplies.
-In addition, there was also a surge in modern trade and the e-commerce that we know today, that redefined how diverse products were made available to consumers.
+In addition, there was also a surge in modern trade and the e-commerce that we know today, which redefined how diverse products were made available to consumers.

 The agricultural supply chain begins when the farmer supplies the basic raw materials to the food processing companies, or fresh produce such as fruits and vegetables directly to the market.
 With the obligation to meet growing demands and consumers’ dietary preferences, producers around the world are shifting from traditional farming practices to one that is more infused with technology and innovation.
 This shift is also enabling them to cope better with the negative effects of climate change.

-Advanced technologies will also play a prominent role in the farmer’s shift from traditional farming practices to those that are scientific and data-driven for increased efficiency, productivity and sustainability.
-“Most of the technology used in agriculture today is information based — things like what is the price of a particular commodity in a particular market.
+Advanced technologies will also play a prominent role in the farmer’s shift from traditional farming practices to those that are scientific and data-driven for increased efficiency, productivity, and sustainability.
+“Most of the technology used in agriculture today is information-based — things like what is the price of a particular commodity in a particular market.
 There were days when [farmers] had no choice but to take the produce to the nearest market.
-Today they can say “I can take it 200 kms away because I am getting paid 20% more”.
+Today they can say “I can take it 200 kilometers away because I am getting paid 20% more”.

-Besides, modern technologies help achieve end-to-end traceability that enable both enterprise organisation and consumers to know where exactly the ingredients have been procured from, and if they are ethically and sustainably sourced.
+Besides, modern technologies help achieve end-to-end traceability that enable both enterprises and consumers to know where exactly the ingredients have been procured from, and if they are ethically and sustainably sourced.
 As a result, traceability adds to the brand value and strengthens the consumers’ trust and loyalty.
 Technological advances also enable interlinkages between different stages and players in the agri-food supply chain, which cuts down losses substantially for a more profitable and efficient supply chain.

 The consumer’s prime concerns are, more often than not, around the safety and hygiene of the food product, its availability at a fair price without a compromise on its quality, and access to in-depth information about the product and how it is made.
-These trends propel businesses to optimise the supply chain with the help of technology to drive value for the consumer and to increase their own economic and brand value.
+These trends propel businesses to optimize the supply chain with the help of technology to drive value for the consumer and to increase their own economic and brand value.

-As previously mentioned, data is king after all.
+Data is king after all.